-Automating your savings can allow you to save money without thinking about it.
-You can set up direct deposits so that a portion of your income automatically goes from your paycheck into your savings account.
+Automating your emergency savings can allow you to save money and build up your emergency fund without thinking about it.
+You can set up direct deposits so that a portion of your income automatically goes from your paycheck into your emergency savings account.

 Once you stick to your budget and contribute to your savings each month, you’ll start to see progress.
 If you can, keep saving money after you’ve saved up three to six months’ worth of expenses in your emergency fund.
 This can help you work toward other financial goals, like buying a house or saving up for your retirement.

 How to budget during an emergency and build up emergency savings

 With so much going on in the world, it can be tough to feel secure in your financial situation.
 You might be looking at a layoff in your family, reduced hours, or concerned about the future.
 Creating a new, adaptable budget specific to your current situation can help you feel more in control and prepared for the coming months.
 Let’s break down how to build an emergency budget into 6 easy, approachable steps.

 The first step in creating an emergency budget is to determine how much money is coming in each month.
 If you’re a gig or shift worker, that might not be such a simple task!
 You’re going to want to use the past month as an estimate and incorporate other factors: are you flooded with work, or have your hours been cut?
 Do the math and give yourself an average weekly rate.
 If you’re not sure what’s accurate, stay on the safe side and go with a lower estimate.